OpenSnell

 Alpha Branch

 Tracks main with experimental, non-Surge-standard extensions on top.
-Use main if you want interop purity; use alpha if you specifically want TUN, fake-IP DNS, tcp-brutal, or related bypass and probe controls.
+Use main if you want interop purity; use alpha if you specifically want multi-user server mode, TUN, fake-IP DNS, tcp-brutal, or related bypass and probe controls.

-The alpha branch tracks main and layers experimental features that the official Surge snell-server does not ship: currently TUN inbound, fake-IP DNS, tcp-brutal congestion control, direct bypass controls, IPv6 probing, and QUIC fast-fail.
+The alpha branch tracks main and layers experimental features that the official Surge snell-server does not ship: currently library-level multi-user server mode, TUN inbound, fake-IP DNS, tcp-brutal congestion control, direct bypass controls, IPv6 probing, and QUIC fast-fail.
 If you only need Surge-compatible behavior, use main and its tagged releases.
 Use alpha if you specifically want the extra features documented here.

 Alpha builds carry the same on-the-wire compatibility guarantees as stable (full interop with Surge snell-server v5.0.1 is part of CI), but the extra features below are not yet part of the official Snell spec and may be removed or reshaped without warning.
 Use on production systems at your own risk.